|Vice Chancellor for Research:

 Complete Withdrawal from College

-Students requesting a complete withdrawal from college must obtain the appropriate form from the Enrollment Services Office.
-Upon completion of the form and obtaining all of the appropriate signatures, the student must bring the completed form to the Enrollment Services Office in MG 207 for processing.
+Students requesting a complete withdrawal from Montana Tech’s Graduate School must obtain the appropriate form from the Enrollment Services Office.
+Upon completion of the form and obtaining all of the appropriate signatures, the student must bring the completed form to the Enrollment Services Office for processing.

 Academic Probation Policy

 Continued enrollment in the Montana Tech Graduate School requires the maintenance of a 3.00 cumulative GPA (CGPA) for graduate level courses and evidence of academic progress toward the student’s degree objectives.
-Failure of the student to achieve either of these conditions will result in academic probation and can result in ineligibility for financial assistance.
-The student may not exceed the maximum of one semester of probation and may be suspended from Graduate School if this limit is surpassed.
+Failure of the student to achieve either of these conditions will result in academic probation and can result in ineligibility for financial support.
+A student on academic probation must achieve a term GPA of at least 3.00.
+The student will remain on probation until the CBPA equals or exceeds 3.00.
+The student may not exceed the maximum of one calendar year of probation and may be suspended from Graduate School if this limit is surpassed.